There is now a lot of MTD Software available at various price points. It ranges from accounting software which will do your accounts as well as...

 Is MTD just for VAT?

-Yes, Making Tax Digital (MTD) is just for VAT - for now.
-MTD for ITSA will start in April 2024, which means that landlords and businesses with annual turnover above £10,000 will have to register.
+At the moment Making Tax Digital (MTD) is just for VAT.
+For sole traders, MTD for ITSA (Income Tax self Assessment) will start in April 2026, which means that landlords and businesses with annual turnover above £50,000 will have to register.